0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 2. The proposer needs to follow the [GSR algorithm](#gsr-algorithm) to obtain several valid swaps in the same block.
 In the simplest terms, for a new block, they have to include buys and sells in alternating order until they run out of either.
 After that, they get to include the remaining swaps in any order.
     - Would it be unfeasible to include orders in alternating order while subscribing to priority ordering?
 3. As the paper [_MEV Makes Everyone Happy under Greedy Sequencing Rule_](https://arxiv.org/pdf/2309.12640) shows, when there is no trading fee, a polynomial time algorithm for a proposer to compute an optimal strategy is given.
 However, when trading fees aren't zero, it is NP-hard to find an optimal strategy.
 This means that, in practice, proposers may not have the computational resources to always find the optimal strategy.
-4. Multi-block MEV remains a concern.
-A proposer controlling consecutive blocks could potentially implement a sandwich attack spanning several blocks risk-free, circumventing the GSR.
+4. A key assumption is that proposers for contiguous blocks are _not_ controlled by the same party.
+If that were the case, this party could implement a sandwich attack spanning several blocks risk-free, circumventing the GSR.
+    -  Assume $B_i$ and $B_i+1$ are two contiguous blocks controlled by the same party.
+The proposer for $B_i$ includes the sandwich's first leg (the transaction front-running the user), followed by the user's swap, at the end of the block.
+This would not be blocked by the GSR because the third transaction is missing.
+However, in the next block, the proposer for $B_i+1$ includes the final leg of the sandwich attack, where they profit.
+They were able to sandwich the user's swap risk-free.

 5. Pools implementing the GSR seem to have price discovery issues when there are 3 or more pools for the same asset.

 # Appendix